AXIHIXA/Memo/notes/cpp/cpp_templates_the_complete_guide_notes.md

 ##### Return Type as Common Type

-Since C++11, the C++ standard library provides a means to specify choosing “the more general type.”
+Since C++11, the C++ standard library provides a means to specify choosing "the more general type."
-`std::common_type<>::type` yields the “common type” of two (or more) different types passed as template arguments.
+`std::common_type<>::type` yields the "common type" of two (or more) different types passed as template arguments.
 ```c++
 #include <type_traits>